Check Out the Astonishingly Versatile Bounce Metronome Pro

 - Preview the rhythm as a fractal tune

-These bounce visuals help you at all levels, from beginner to pro, in many different ways
+These bounce visuals help you at all levels, from beginner to pro

-- When you first play with a metronome, you may well find it surprisingly hard to keep in time with the clicks - and the visual bounce helps you get started.
+- When you first play with a metronome, you may well find it surprisingly hard to keep in time with the clicks.
+This is normal, for more about why this happens and what you can do about it, see my post "The vanishing metronome click - burying the click".
+The visual bounce helps you get started, and then helps to keep your practise precise and vibrant.

 - The visual bounce lets you see each beat coming.
 This helps you to play exactly in time in a relaxed and professional way.

-- For experienced pros - it also makes it much faster to learn new complex rhythms and ones with irregular timing.
+- This also makes it much faster to learn new complex rhythms and ones with swing, uneven beat sizes, and irregular timing.

 see: Why does the bounce work so well?